Reference Framework, Standardization and Legal Aspects of Facial Spoofing Detection

 - Electronic Identification, Authentication and Trust Services (eIDAS), and others.

-Besides, a glossary developed by the Public Register of Authentic travel and identity Documents Online (PRADO) provides detailed examples and description of the security elements used in document protection: barcodes, fine-line patterns, and others.
+Other than these, a glossary developed by the Public Register of Authentic travel and identity Documents Online (PRADO) provides detailed examples and description of the security elements used in document protection: barcodes, fine-line patterns, and others.

 - eIDAS Regulation